akshatamohanty/akshatamohanty.github.io/index.md

             </p>
             <br/>
             <p>
                 I am a self-taught developer and learned how to code with FreeCodeCamp and Udacity.
-In 2015, I graduated from <a target='_blank' rel='nofollow' href='https://en.wikipedia.org/wiki/IIT_Kharagpur' class='is-underlined link'>IIT, Kharagpur</a> in India in 2015 with a degree in Architecture.
-However, a hacky internship changed the type of architect I was supposed to be (read <a class='is-underlined' target='_blank' rel='nofollow' href='https://www.linkedin.com/posts/iamaatoh_nushackers-hackathons-hackathon-activity-7157208397199671296-CaZ4/'>here</a>).
-I enjoy teaching and host tech workshops to support cross-domain collaborator and career shifters in making the transition easier.
+In 2015, I graduated with a degree in Architecture (**for buildings**) from <a target='_blank' rel='nofollow' href='https://en.wikipedia.org/wiki/IIT_Kharagpur' class='is-underlined link'>IIT Kharagpur</a> in India.
+However, a hacky internship changed the type of architect I was supposed to have been (read <a class='is-underlined' target='_blank' rel='nofollow' href='https://www.linkedin.com/posts/iamaatoh_nushackers-hackathons-hackathon-activity-7157208397199671296-CaZ4/'>here</a>).
+I enjoy teaching and doing tech walkthroughs to encourage more cross-domain collaborations and to help make the transition easier for career shifters like myself.
             </p>
         </div>
         <div class='is-one-fifth pl-3' style='max-width: 300px' >